-The good news is that there is no need to know where your phobia of justice comes from in order to get rid of it.
+The good news is that there is no need to know where your justice phobia comes from in order to get rid of it.

 It really doesn’t matter where it came from.
 It doesn’t matter whether or not you remember how it started.
 Unlike many traditional therapies which may occupy many weeks discussing ‘why’ the problem is there, we are much more interested in ‘how’ your mind creates the fear (do you have pictures or movies in your mind, or do you say things to yourself as you get the feeling?).
 That way we can quickly show you how to change.

 Why ‘Facing Your Fear’ is a Really Bad Idea

 Many clients come to us having taken programs that involve some kind of ‘exposure therapy’..
 The idea is that by facing the fear more and more you should ‘get used to’ justice – a process technically known as ‘desensitization’.

 All of these programs are well-meaning of course – and are sometime successful, to a degree.
 But the process is often unnecessarily unpleasant.

 The risk of exposure & desensitization therapy is reinforcing the negative association – actually making the problem worse.
 What we repeat, we reinforce:

 Expose yourself over and over again to something you fear, and you can simply build up more and more evidence for the mind that justice = fear.

 You’ll understand if you’ve ever had ‘that Monday morning feeling’: do Monday mornings get better just by repeating them?